Homebrew/homebrew-cask/doc/releasing.md

 	```bash
 	$ git push https://github.com/caskroom/homebrew-cask master && git push https://github.com/caskroom/homebrew-cask tag "$NEW_RELEASE_TAG" && echo "new release $NEW_RELEASE_TAG was successfully pushed"
 	```
-    If you don't see a success message, that probably means someone updated master while you were working on the changelog.
+    If you don’t see a success message, that probably means someone updated master while you were working on the changelog.
 You must pull and resolve.
 16. Open your browser to the relevant release page on GitHub: